radio-astro-tools/spectral-cube/docs/beam_handling.rst

 Multi-beam cubes
 ----------------

-Varying resolution (multi-beam) cubes are somewhat trickier to work with.
+Varying resolution (multi-beam) cubes are somewhat trickier to work with in general, though unit conversion is easy.
+You can perform the same sort of unit conversion with `~spectral_cube.spectral_cube.VaryingResolutionSpectralCube`s as with regular `~spectral_cube.spectral_cube.SpectralCube`s; ``spectral-cube`` will use a different beam and frequency for each plane.

+For other sorts of operations, discussion of how to deal with these cubes via smoothing to a common resolution is in the `smoothing` document.